pickypg/es-support-diagnostics/readme.md

   ]
 }
 ```
 For the nodes array, each node in the cluster will have an entry that contains the specifics of that nodes configuration.
 Note that if you have not explicitly set these values and are running with defaults you may not see values here.
+As with the zip archive, new runs will replace the old file.
 ### diagnostics-stats step by step
 * Copy the diagnostics-stats.jar to the directory from which you intend to run the application.
 You will need sufficient permissions to execute the application.
 * Run the application with *java -jar diagnostic-stats.jar -n <host or IP address>*